AnnableLab/annablelab.github.io/pages/architecture.md

   <img src="/assets/img/3_day_plan.png" alt="EMHASS Plan Example" width="800">
 </p>

-Here is a 3-day plan which has self consumption as the goal.
+Here is a 3-day plan which has self-consumption as the goal.
 It will charge the battery during the day, selling any excess during the best possible times (i.e. the morning and evening price peaks), keeping just enough to last the night before starting over the next day.